 The beach itself is a soft sand, and as such attracts many locals and tourists.
 Most likely, it will be busy.

 We didn’t get out into the water because we were visiting a cat cafe at the time, but we could see the the water was protected with stones a few hundred feet out, to make for a nice and calm swimming experience.

 The sandy Finikoudes Beach can be found in Larnaka just past the Tomb of St. Lazarus.
-A picturesque beach, filled with tourists and locals alike, you’ll find that there are many restaurants, cafes, and shops that line the beach.
+A picturesque beach, filled with tourists and locals alike, you’ll find that there are many restaurants, cafes, and shops that line the waterfront.

 As well, you can visit the Larnaka castle which sits right on the beach.